-102.2.5 At its own option, each enforcement district or local enforcement agency may promulgate rules granting to the owner of a single-family residence one or more exemptions from the Florida Building Code relating to replacing nonstructural components of building systems in the residence.
-A licensed contractor performing such work for the resident shall also be exempt from individual permits and inspections if either the owner or the licensed contractor obtain a valid Annual Permit per Section 105.1.1 of this Code and all such work is reported as required in Section 105,1.2 of this Code for compliance evaluation.
-No added capacity, system expansion or new building work of any type shall be excluded from individual permit and inspection by this provision.

-102.2.6 This Code does not apply to swings and other playground equipment accessory to a one- or two-family dwelling.
+- 3. Each code exemption, as defined in section 102.2.5(1)(a)(b) and (c) of this code, shall be certified to the local board 10 days prior to implementation and shall only be effective in the territorial jurisdiction of the enforcement district or local enforcement agency implementing it. - 4.
+However, each enforcement district or local enforcement agency may establish an alternative permitting program for replacing nonstructural components of building systems in a residential dwelling unit.
+A licensed contractor performing such work for the resident shall also be exempt from individual permits and inspections if either the owner or the licensed contractor obtains a valid Annual Permit per Section 105.1.1 of this code and all such work is reported as required in Section 105.1.2 of this code for compliance evaluation.
+No added capacity, system expansion or new building work of any type shall be excluded from individual permit and inspection by this provision. - 102.2.6 This code does not apply to traditional swings and other standard playground equipment accessory to a one or two-family dwelling, as determined by the building official, but they may be subject to zoning permits.

-Exception: Electrical connection to such playground equipment.
+Exception: Electrical service to such playground equipment shall be in accordance with Chapter 27 of this code.

-102.3 Application of references.
-References to chapter or section numbers, or to provisions not specifically identified by number, shall be construed to refer to such chapter, section or provision of this code.

-102.4 Referenced codes and standards.
-The codes and standards referenced in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference.
-Where differences occur between provisions of this code and referenced codes and standards, the provisions of this code shall apply.

-102.6 Existing structures.
-The legal occupancy of any structure existing on the date of adoption of this code shall be permitted to continue without change, except as is specifically covered in this code, or the Florida Fire Prevention Code, or as is deemed necessary by the building official for the general safety and welfare of the occupants and the public.
+- 102.3 Application of references.
+References to chapter or section numbers, or to provisions not specifically identified by number, shall be construed to refer to such chapter, section or provision of this code. - 102.4 Referenced codes and standards.
+The codes and standards referenced in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference and as further regulated in Sections 102.4.1 and 102.4.2 of this code. - 102.4.1 Conflicts.
+Where conflicts occur between provisions of this code and referenced codes and standards, the provisions of this code shall apply. - 102.4.2 Provisions in referenced codes and standards.
+Where the extent of the reference to a referenced code or standard includes subject matter that is within the scope of this code or the Florida Codes listed in Section 101.4 of this code, the provisions of this code or the Florida Codes listed in Section 101.4, as applicable, shall take precedence over the provisions in the referenced code or standard. - 102.5 Partial invalidity.
+In the event that any part or provision of this code is held to be illegal or void, this shall not have the effect of making void or illegal any other parts or provisions of this code. - 102.6 Existing structures.
+The legal occupancy of any structure existing on the date of adoption of this code shall be permitted to continue without change, except as is specifically covered in this code, Palm Beach County Property Maintenance Code, the Codes referenced in Section 101.4 of this code, or the Florida Fire Prevention Code, or as is deemed necessary by the building official for the general safety and welfare of the occupants and the public.